 How to access this service:

-Application is by referral from statutory and non-statutory agencies (e.g. CAFCASS, Social Services or from the voluntary or non-voluntary sector)Individuals can also make a self-referral using the documents below.
+Application is by referral from statutory and non-statutory agencies (e.g. Social Services or from the voluntary or non-voluntary organisation).

 If you have an enquiry please contact us using the details at the bottom of this page.

 For details of costs please contact us on 01484 519988 (option 2) or via email at [email protected]